grbfacet/facet/energy-doubling-exposition.md

 ---
 layout: default
-title: The Plain English exposition of the Beam Energy Doubling research paper
+title: The Plain English explanation of the Beam Energy Doubling research paper
 ---

 ### Overview

 Here is our suggestion for how to approach the energy doubling paper.
-It is based on the fact that this exposition, like the research paper itself, contains a lot of interconnected information and you will need to go over the information repeatedly to make those connections:
+It is based on the fact that this explanation, like the research paper itself, contains a lot of interconnected information and you will need to go over the information repeatedly to make those connections:

 1. If you don’t like reading from a computer screen, there are documents we recommend you print off before you begin so you can make notes and make it easier to switch back and forth between them:
    1. The research paper.
 (We strongly reccommend that you, at least, print a color copy of the research paper.)[link]
-   1. This document you are reading now – the plain English exposition of the beam energy doubling paper.
+   1. This document you are reading now – the plain English explanation of the beam energy doubling paper.
-   1. The physics tutorials that go along with this plain English exposition.[links]
+   1. The physics tutorials that go along with this plain English explanation.[links]
-2. Read this plain English exposition and follow the suggestions that are made along the way to stop perioically and look at the research paper and rate your level of understanding each time you look at the research paper.
+2. Read this plain English explanation and follow the suggestions that are made along the way to stop perioically and look at the research paper and rate your level of understanding each time you look at the research paper.
 On this first reading skip over the sections that are indicated to be details.
 Also skip the hyperlinks to the relevant tutorial sections.
 3. Then, read the physics tutorials but skip over the calculations.
-4. If you followed steps 2 and 3, you have gone over all the plain English material once (the paper exposition and the tutorials) and you have looked at the research paper a few times.
-In order to deepen your understanding you can repeat steps 2 and 3 but this time read through the details sections you skipped on the first reading of the exposition and read the calculations in the tutorial that you skipped over on the first reading of the tutorial.
+4. If you followed steps 2 and 3, you have gone over all the plain English material once (the paper explanation and the tutorials) and you have looked at the research paper a few times.
+In order to deepen your understanding you can repeat steps 2 and 3 but this time read through the details sections you skipped on the first reading of the explanation and read the calculations in the tutorial that you skipped over on the first reading of the tutorial.
 Continue to rate your understanding each time you look at the research paper.
 5. Finally, to experience what it is like to actually understand physics equations you can repeat all the tutorial calculations yourself with paper and pencil.
 If you do this exercise you will find that you can just look at the Einstein mass formula and understand what it says the way a physicist sees it.
 6. It is also an option to just skip around all the material according to your own instincts and look at selected topics.